DIVEIN.com’s Complete Guide to:

 Here is a list of the top 10 dive destinations in South East Asia!

-To help you choose between great and greatest, here’s our round-up of the top 10 dive spots in South East Asia.
+To help you choose between great and greatest, here’s our round-up of the very best scuba diving in Southeast Asia.

 Season: April – December

 Sipadan is so spectacular that it made our top 10 in the world! – top 10 best places in the world in 2023

 Myanmar only opened up to tourism in 1997 and so its diving spots are untouched.
 The archipelago comprises hundreds of coral reef islands, just waiting to be discovered.
 The few that dove here, come back with wondrous tales of lobsters, frogfish, giant moray eels and schooling fish like tuna, barracuda and mackerels.

 The scenery has sights of huge gorgorian fans, soft corals and a few shark filled swim throughs!
 If you’re looking to get as far away from humanity as possible, Mergui is your Ocean of Eden!
 Find the perfect Burmese liveaboard to suit your needs.

 If your idea of diving is “the bigger, the better” than Maldives is for you!
 Just over 1000km from Sri Lanka, getting to your resort is a bit of a hassle.
 But when you look out your tiny seaplane window, and see those idyllic atolls scattered across the ocean, you know it’s all worth it.